nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list` followed by `deleteF 2` deletes the 2nd ingredient in the fridge.
 * `searchF peanut` followed by `deleteF 1` deletes the 1st ingredient in the results of the `search` command.

+### Edit an ingredient: `editF`

+Edits the specified ingredient from Ingredient Collection.

+Format: `editF INDEX i/INGREDIENT [ -QUANTITY]`

+* Edits the ingredient at the specified `INDEX`.
+* The index refers to the index number shown in the displayed ingredient list.
+* The index **must be a positive integer** 1, 2, 3......
+* Note: All fields are optional
+* Note: Not allowed to edit an ingredient into another ingredient already in the ingredient list
+* Note: Use carefully as this command will override the existing values with the new values
+* Tip: Use `editF INDEX` to directly modify the existing ingredient

+Examples:
+* `editF 2` followed by `i/apple` will edit the update the ingredient value to apple.

+### Get an ingredient to edit: `editF`

+Set the edit existing ingredient command into the command box for editing purposes.

+Format: `editF INDEX`

+* Get the edit ingredient command with the ingredient at the specified `INDEX`

+Examples:
+* `editF 2`

 ### Searching for an Ingredient: `searchF`